swkWien/gdcr2024/06_session05.md

 ---

+## Demo

+---

+## Find a Partner! 👀

+**We will give a sign to switch roles!**

+*"Pair programming is a conversation between people, where the byproduct is code."*

+---

 ## Retrospective 🏟️

 <!-- 10 minutes -->

-How did your tests change?
+- How did your tests change?